tagion/core-playnet/README.md

 #### Binary usage

 For binary usage - download tagion binary from the release tab.
 Tagion binary contains all the other binaries.
-For better UX - you can create soft links with the following commands:
+For better user experience - you can create soft links with the following commands:

 ```
 ln -s ${PWD}/tagion ${PWD}/tagionwave
 ln -s ${PWD}/tagion ${PWD}/tagionwallet